louvrmat000/Portfolio/Personal project Part 1.md

 ### Entry 4, October 26, 2018 ###

-Second, the most important animal, humans, how much oxygen do they breathe?
+Second, the biggest population of animals, humans, how much oxygen do they breathe?

 Humans use 7-8 liters a minute while resting.
 However since the air is 20% oxygen and our breath is 15% oxygen, we consume 5% of it or 1/4 of the oxygen in that air therefore out of 100% of air swallowed only 5% is used.
 11000 (100% of the air breathed in) x 5% (oxygen used) = 550 liters.

 A tree produces 260 pounds of oxygen each year.
-A human uses 550 litters a day x 365 (days in a year) is about 200750 liters a year.
-A tree produces enough oxygen for two people, so a tree produces about 401500 liters (200750 x 2) a year or 1100 litters (401500 / 360) a day.
+A human uses 550 liters a day x 365 (days in a year) is about 200750 liters a year.
+A tree produces enough oxygen for two people, so a tree produces about 401500 liters (200750 x 2) a year or 1100 liters (401500 / 360) a day.

 [The link for this info](https://www.sharecare.com/health/air-quality/oxygen-person-consume-a-day)

-80 (average human heartbeat per minute) / 20 (average human breathing rate) = 4 (ratio of repiration rate to heart beat) Only be used when I don't know the repiration rate.;
+80 (average human heartbeat per minute) / 20 (average human breathing rate) = 4 (ratio of repiration rate to heart beat) Only be used when I don't know the repiration rate.

 https://biology.stackexchange.com/questions/20703/what-is-the-ratio-of-breathing-rate-to-heart-rate